Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

-In this article we give a description of the derived Picard groups of all partially wrapped Fukaya categories of surfaces in the sense of \cite{HaidenKatzarkovKontsevich}, including the punctured cases considered earlier in \cite{Bocklandt} and more recently in \cite{BocklandtVanDeKreeke, VanDeKreeke}.
-To define such categories, one starts with a \textit{graded marked surface}, an oriented surface with additional decorations which consists of a distinguished subset of its boundary and a line field.
-The latter can be viewed as an `orientation-free' generalisation of a vector field.
+In this article we give a description of the derived Picard groups of all partially wrapped Fukaya categories of surfaces in the sense of \cite{HaidenKatzarkovKontsevich}, including the wrapped cases considered earlier in \cite{Bocklandt} and more recently in \cite{BocklandtVanDeKreeke, VanDeKreeke}.
+To define such categories, one starts with a \textit{graded marked surface}, an oriented surface with boundary which is equipped with additional decorations: a distinguished subset of the boundary and a line field, roughly speaking, an `orientation free' generalisation of a vector field.
 To a graded marked surface $\Sigma$ the authors of \cite{HaidenKatzarkovKontsevich} assign a certain triangulated $A_\infty$-category, the \textit{partially wrapped Fukaya category} $\Fuk(\Sigma)$.
-For punctured surfaces, this agrees with the wrapped Fukaya category considered in \cite{Bocklandt} and another version discussed in the appendix of the same work.
+For punctured surfaces, this agrees with the wrapped Fukaya category considered in \cite{Bocklandt} and its appendix.

 Apart from the punctured cases, the Fukaya categories of \cite{HaidenKatzarkovKontsevich} are equivalent to the categories of compact objects in the derived categories of certain graded algebras.
 Without gradings, these so-called \textit{gentle algebras} were first studied by Assem and Skowronski \cite{AssemSkowronski} and since then have been featured in the works by many others.
 Gentle algebras are often studied in two variants: \textit{proper} (=finite dimensional) ones and those which are \textit{homologically smooth} in the sense of \cite{KellerDifferentialGradedCategories}.
-Proper graded gentle algebras appear as Koszul duals of the homologically smooth and the latter are exactly those graded gentle algebras which appear as generators of Fukaya categories.
-The Koszul dual of a proper graded gentle algebra on the other hand is a graded completion of a homologically smooth graded gentle algebra \cite{OpperPlamondonSchroll}.
-In this sense, the relationship between homologically smooth and proper graded gentle algebras generalises the well-known relationship between the polynomial ring and the ring of power series.
+Homologically smooth graded gentle algebras are precisely those which appear as generators of the aforementioned Fukaya categories while proper graded gentle algebras arise as generators of the corresponding compact Fukaya category under certain conditions.
+The two classes are related by Koszul duality with proper graded gentle algebras appearing as the Koszul duals of homologically smooth graded gentle algebras.